tarunsachdeva/blog/_posts/2020/2020-08-17-flow-state.markdown

 [Flow](https://en.wikipedia.org/wiki/Flow_(psychology)) is a state of complete immersion in whatever activity someone is doing; often signalled by losing complete track of time.
 You know when it happens, but it _can_ be triggered.
 This article provides ten ways that contribute to flow state.

 1. Eliminate all _external_ distractions: put your phone away, turn off notifications.
-2. Eliminate all mental (internal) distractions.
+2. Eliminate internal distractions.
 This is tougher but meditation and journalling help to clear the mind.
-Also, don't try to enter flow state when stressed.
+Most imporantly, don't try to enter flow state when stressed.
 3. Work at your Biological Peak Time (BPT).
 Don't fight it if you naturally get fatigued at a certain time of day.
 4. Listen to the right kind of music.
 Repetitive, non-vocal music, that stretches for an extended period of time.
 5. Work on one very specific task.
 Entering flow state with a list of things to do won't work.
 Pick a task.